Last Updated on

 PLEASE NOTE: The image is from David’s recent book, ‘In The Country’, and is used here with his permission.
 It should not be copied or reproduced or used in any way for commercial gain.

-Here is a link to the book on his website:
+Here is a link to his website: David Gentleman

 Do go and take a look.